Symmetry-enforced Fermi degeneracy in topological semimetal RhSb$_3$

-Following the discovery of topological insulators \cite{TIReview1,TIReview2}, new classes of topological materials such as Dirac semimetals \cite{Young_2012}, Weyl semimetals \cite{Wan_2011,Fang_2012}, nodal line and nodal chain semimetals~\cite{NodalChain,NodalLine}, have received considerable interest.
+Following the discovery of topological insulators \cite{TIReview1,TIReview2}, new classes of topological materials such as Dirac semimetals \cite{Young_2012}, Weyl semimetals \cite{Wan_2011,Fang_2012}, nodal line and nodal chain semimetals~\cite{NodalChain,NodalLine}, have developed considerable interest.
 In Dirac systems, linearly dispersing valence and conduction bands touch at discrete points of four-fold degeneracy in the Brillouin zone (BZ), giving Dirac nodes protected against gap formation by crystal symmetry.
-Cd$_3$As$_2$ and Na$_3$Bi were the first theoretically predicted Dirac semimetal candidates,\cite{A3Bi,Cd3As2-1} later confirmed by experiments \cite{Borisenko_2014,Neupane_2014,Liu2014,Jeon_2014}.
-By breaking either inversion or time reversal symmetry, a Dirac semimetal can be tuned to a Weyl state where the nondegenerate linear touchings of the bulk bands come in pairs~\cite{Wan_2011,Fang_2012}, confirmed by recent experiments on materials such as the TaAs family (Type-I), WTe$_2$ and MoTe$_2$ (Type-II)~\cite{TaAs-ARPES1,TaAs-ARPES2,WTe2-Weyl,MoTe2-ARPES}.
-The topologically nontrivial band structure in such materials could host unusual electronic states and exotic physical properties, including the chiral anomaly and the associated negative magnetoresistance (MR), non-local transport and the quantum anomalous Hall effect \cite{Liang_2014,Narayanan_2015,Wang2013a,Shekhar_2015,ZrTe5_Chiral,TaAs-Jia,TaAs-Chen,NbAs-Luo}.
-More interesting, most topological semimetals exhibit very high mobilities and extremely large MR~\cite{Liang_2014,Shekhar_2015,Narayanan_2015,TaAs-Jia,TaAs-Chen,NbAs-Luo,Ali_2014}: carrier mobilities in Cd$_3$As$_2$, TaAs, and WTe$_2$ approach $1\sim100$ m$^2$/Vs, and MR records of up to $\sim 5000$ are observed in only in 9 T fields.
-Extreme MR was also observed in LaSb, NbSb$_2$, TaAs$_2$ and NbAs$_2$, which also show signs of topological properties~\cite{LaSb_Tafti,NbSb2-Wang,NbAs2_Shen,TaAs2_Luo}.
-The mechanism of this extremely large MR is still not clear, but is believed to arise from the lifting of the protecting high mobility or high mobility fluctuations due to the disorder effect of the Dirac quasiparticles.\cite{Liang_2014,Narayanan_2015}
+Cd$_3$As$_2$ and Na$_3$Bi were the first theoretically predicted Dirac semimetal candidates \cite{A3Bi,Cd3As2-1}, later confirmed by experiments \cite{Borisenko_2014,Neupane_2014,Liu2014,Jeon_2014}.
+By breaking either inversion or time reversal symmetry, a Dirac semimetal can be tuned to a Weyl state where the nondegenerate linear touchings of the bulk bands come in pairs~\cite{Wan_2011,Fang_2012}, confirmed by recent experiments on materials such as the TaAs family (Type-I) \cite{TaAs-ARPES1,TaAs-ARPES2}.
+Recent studies have shown the existence of other exotic toplogical semimetal types, such as type-II Weyl semimetals like WTe$_2$ and MoTe$_2$~\cite{WTe2-Weyl,MoTe2-ARPES}, nodal-line/nodal-chain semimetals~\cite{CaAgAs_2016,IrF4_2016,ZrSiS_2016}, and triple fermions or beyond\cite{Triple-2,TopologicalQuantumChemisty,EightFold,TMDatabase,TMDatabasewebsite}.
+The topologically nontrivial band structure in such materials hosts unusual electronic states and exotic physical properties, including the so-called chiral anomaly phenomena and associated negative magnetoresistance (MR), non-local transport and the quantum anomalous Hall effect \cite{Liang_2014,Narayanan_2015,Wang2013a,Shekhar_2015,ZrTe5_Chiral,TaAs-Jia,TaAs-Chen,NbAs-Luo}.
+Interestingly, most Dirac and Weyl semimetals exhibit high mobilities and extremely large values of MR ~\cite{Liang_2014,Shekhar_2015,Narayanan_2015,TaAs-Jia,TaAs-Chen,NbAs-Luo,ZrSiS-MR}: carrier mobilities in Cd$_3$As$_2$, TaAs, and WTe$_2$ approach $100$ m$^2$/Vs, and MR scales of up to $\sim 5000$ are observed in 9 T fields.
+Extreme MR is believed to arise from the lifting of the high mobility of the Dirac/Weyl node protected by the (crystal or time reversal) symmetry or large fluctuations in the mobility due to the disorder effect of the Dirac quasiparticles~\cite{Liang_2014,Narayanan_2015}.
+Large MR also observed in some other semimetals such as LaSb and the NbSb$_2$ family~\cite{LaSb_Tafti,NbSb2-Wang,NbAs2_Shen,TaAs2_Luo} related to the topological band properties~\cite{LaBi_ARPES3,LaBi_ARPES2,LaBi_ARPES1,LaSb_ARPES1,NbSb2_Z2,NbSb2_HiddenWeyl}.